Selenium benefits and dosage

 Normal reproductive function

 Selenium’s powerful antioxidant properties can help to prevent cell damage and oxidative stress caused by free radicals.
-Reducing oxidative stress can protect against cognitive decline, which can lead to Alzheimer’s and mood disorders such as depression.
+Reducing oxidative stress can protect against cognitive decline.

-What are the symptoms of a selenium deficiency?
+What are the symptoms of low selenium levels?